AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

 Pedigree file
 -------------

-Each line of a pedigree file has three values, the individual's identifier, their father's identifier, and their mother's identifier.
-'0' represents an unknown identifier.
+The pedigree file is only used to specify which individuals are inbred/double haploid or outbred.
+Each line of the pedigree file has three or four values: the individual's identifier, their father's identifier and their mother's identifier (both '0' in this case, where '0' represents an unknown identifier).
+The, optional, fourth column specifies whether the individual is inbred or a double haploid ('inbred' or 'dh', case insensitive) or not ('outbred', case insensitive; or an empty field).
+The algorithm treats inbred and double haploid individuals identically — any residual heterozygous markers in the genotype file are set to missing.

+The following example shows four individuals, two double haploids and two outbred individuals.

 Example: ::

-  id1 0 0
+  id1 0 0 DH
   id2 0 0
-  id3 id1 id2
+  id3 0 0 DH
-  id4 id1 id2
+  id4 0 0

 Output file formats
 ~~~~~~~~~~~~~~~~~~~